-Our quick response vehicle is a 2015 Chevrolet Tahoe.
-This vehicle is used to transport an Advanced Life Support provider to any scene.
-The Tahoe can carry up to four passengers and an abundance of medical supplies including lifesaving medications and the same advanced equipment found on all of our ambulances.
+Our Quick Response Vehicle (QRV) is a 2015 Chevrolet Tahoe.
+This vehicle transports Advanced Life Support personnel quickly and safely to any emergency scene.
+The Tahoe can carry up to four passengers and is stocked with medical supplies, including lifesaving medications and the same advanced equipment found on all of our ambulances.
 Typically you’ll only see 1-2 providers on this unit.

 This was our first vehicle to be outfitted with a Low-Frequency Siren.
 The Low-frequency tones work simultaneously with the primary siren, producing penetrating/vibrating low-frequency sound waves that get attention and clear traffic more effectively than a standard siren tone